benlesh/angular-transit/README.md

 for creating animations from code with AngularJS. **This is currently beta**.
 I haven't figured out a great way to end-to-end test this.

-In future releases I plan on supporting @keyframes animation and performing multiple transitions one after the other per transit expression (meaning a single animation trigger could set in motion a series of animations in the queue).
+Upcoming Releases:

+- Support for @keyframes animations
+- Legacy browser detection and support (probably in a separate file)
+- Chained transitions per trigger.
+So basically one trigger can add n-transitions to the transit queue.

 ##Usage